42wim/dt/README.md

 * validate DNSSEC chain (use -debug to see more info)
 * change query speed for scanning (default 10 queries per second)

 NOTE: uses 8.8.8.8 for initial domain lookup.
+Feedback, issues and PR's are welcome.

+# TODO
+* daemon mode
+* JSON API
+* grading
+* keeping history

 # Installing